Matanot Aniyim, Chapter 1: Laws of Pe'ah

 - The field owner needs to specifically designate the corner of the field as pe'ah (naming it as such); only then are the poor allowed to harvest from it.

 Today, due to the distance of farmland from urban areas, and because it is not worthwhile for poor individuals to gather small quantities, it is considered that the poor have given up on collecting pe'ah from fields and orchards (ye'ush).
-Given the situation at hand, far
+Thus, this mitzvah does not apply today.

 Rambam, Introduction to Hilchot Matanot Aniyim, counts five mitzvot aseh and five mitzvot lo ta'aseh, a total of ten mitzvot.

-According to the Rambam, ibid., 1:14, this mitzvah is also applicable outside the Land of Israel rabinnically, as discussed in Chullin 134b.
-The Rambam adds that in his opinion, all the other matanot aniyim also apply outside the Land of Israel, as a rabbinic obligation.
+According to Rambam, ibid., 1:14, this mitzvah also applies outside the Land of Israel rabbinically, as discussed in Chullin 134b.
+Rambam adds that in his opinion, all the other matanot aniyim also apply outside the Land of Israel, as a rabbinic obligation.
 However, many Rishonim hold that pe'ah applies only in the countries in close proximity to the Land of Israel.
 See Derech Emunah, Hilchot Matanot Aniyim, chap.
 1, §14:84

 According to many Rishonim who hold that even the second sanctification of the Land of Israel is void (see Sefer HaTerumah, Hilchot Eretz Yisrael, 5776, p.
 191 and n.
 104); even according to Rambam's opinion that the second sanctification persists, it is nevertheless rabbinic, since the laws governing pe'ah are identical to those of terumot and ma'aserot (see Rambam, ibid.).
 For these mitzvot to assume biblical status, the majority of the Jewish People need to live in the Land of Israel (bi'at kulecham).
 See Pe'at HaShulchan, chap.
 4, §15:39; Chazon Ish, Shevi'it §7:28, incipit ve'af; ibid., Ma'aserot §7:10, incipit veleket; see also Minchat Chinuch, mitzvah 216:13.